EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Order preserving encryption
 **Order Preserving Encryption Schema** (**OPES**) takes as input a target distribution of index values and applies an order preserving transformation so that the resulting index values follow the target distribution:
 - comparison can be directly applied on the encrypted data;
-- query evaluation does not produce spurious tuples;
+- query evaluation does not produce spurious tuples.

-- vulnerable with respect to inference attacks.
+However, this approach is vulnerable with respect to inference attacks.

 **Order Preserving Encryption with Splitting and Scaling** (**OPESS**) schema creates index values so that their frequency distribution is ﬂat.

 ----------------------------------------------------------------